GBrachetta/frames/README.md

 ## How to use

-Run `frames2` in your terminal and select one of the options in the menu.
+Run `frames` in your terminal and select one of the options in the menu.

 ## Note